yiisoft/rbac-db/README.md

   - [Microsoft SQL Server](https://github.com/yiisoft/db-mssql)
   - [Oracle](https://github.com/yiisoft/db-oracle)
 - `PDO` PHP extension for the selected driver.
-- In case of using with SQL Server, minimal required version of PDO is 5.11.1.
+- In the case of using with SQL Server, a minimal required version of PDO is 5.11.1.

 ## Installation